Description, Causes, and Treatments of Dizziness

 - Neck problems

 - And more …

 If you experience balance problems or dizziness, we will complete a thorough evaluation.
-Our balance lab can perform a series of tests to assist in diagnosis and treatment of your problem.
+Our providers will perform a series of tests to assist in diagnosis and treatment of your problem.

 If your assessment shows that you do have a balance problem, your doctor may recommend one of several treatments or balance therapies to help you get back on your feet.